Greatness7/MMM-2022/firemoth.md

 * A player clone fight
 * Gas chambers
 * Chambers where the player needs to kill their companions.

 Further details need to be filled in.

-### Fort Management

-* Upon completing the quest the player can talk to Lexion Pontius to manage the fort.
-* Allow upgrading/changing various sets of furnite/banners etc.
-* Manage Miners and Mercenaries used to extract/protect and ship the ebony.

-Further details need to be filled in.